SnehaBakshi14/BharatFD-Multilingual-FAQ-System/README.md

 ---

-## Contributing
+## Contribution Guidelines

 1. Fork the repository
-2. Create a feature branch
+2. Create a new branch for your feature
-3. Make your modifications and commit using descriptive messages
+3. Implement changes and commit with clear messages
-4. Push your changes
+4. Push to your branch
 5. Open a Pull Request

 ---

-## Git Best Practices
+## Git Commit Conventions

-Follow structured commit messages:
+Use structured commit messages:

 - `feat: Add multilingual FAQ model`
-- `fix: Improve translation caching`
+- `fix: Improve translation caching logic`
-- `docs: Update README with API details`
+- `docs: Update API usage in README`

-Ensure each commit is atomic and well-documented.
+Ensure each commit is concise and well-documented.

 ---

 ## License

-Distributed under the MIT License.
+This project is licensed under the MIT License.